Redefining Digital Health Interfaces with Large Language Models: Methods

+By default, LLMs will provide responses in the form of text based on the provided context, such as a prompt or conversation history.
+To construct interfaces for digital tools using LLMs, we instead viewed the LLM as an agent that can interact with an environment to solve tasks.
+Formally, at each step $t \in T$, the agent receives observation $o_t \in O$ from the environment and subsequently takes action $a_t \in A$ according to policy $\pi(a_t \vert h_t)$, where $h_t = (o_0, a_0, \dots , o_{t-1}, a_{t-1}, o_t)$ is the history.
+To enable the agent to both reason and use external tools, we used the ReAct framework \cite{yao2022react} which decomposes the action space as $\hat{A} = A \union L$, where $a \in A$ are actions using specific tools and an action $a \in L$ represents not using an external tool but instead allows the model to reason over the history about what action to take next.

+Since we will provide the agents tasks in the form of natural language, and actions in the language space $L$ are (essentially) infinite, we chose to benefit from strong language priors and use a pretrained LLM.
+We implemented our LLM-based interfaces using GPT-4 \cite{openai2023gpt4}, with access through the OpenAI API.
+Interactions with external tools were implemented using LangChain \cite{LangChain}.

-We used GPT-4 \cite{openai2023gpt4} as a pretrained LLM, with access through the OpenAI API.
-To enable the model to use external tools, we use the ReAct framework \cite{yao2022react} implemented using LangChain \cite{LangChain}.
-Toolformer taught LLMs to use basic tools, such as calculators, calendars, and search engines, via self-supervised fine-tuning \cite{schick2023toolformer}.
-We used in-context learning \cite{dong2023survey} to remove the need for further training of the LLM, which might be challenging in the medical domain without suitable examples.
+Frameworks such as Toolformer \cite{schick2023toolformer} and WebGPT \cite{nakano2021webgpt} trained LLMs to use basic tools, such as calculators, calendars, and search engines, via self-supervised fine-tuning and fine-tuning using behavior cloning and reinforcement learning, respectively.
+In contrast, following ReAct \cite{yao2022react}, we used in-context learning \cite{dong2023survey} in the form of prompting, providing the LLM with sufficient information about possible actions and using the underlying reasoning capabilities of the LLM.
+This removes the need for further training of the LLM, which might be challenging in the medical domain without suitable examples.
 This also enabled us to use multiple tools.
 We built user interfaces using StreamLit \cite{streamlit}.